Criticism of C++

-Although C++ is one of the most widespread programming languages, many prominent software engineers criticize C++ (the language, and its compilers) for being overly complex and fundamentally flawed.
-Among the critics have been: Robert Pike, Joshua Bloch, Linus Torvalds, Donald Knuth, Richard Stallman, and Ken Thompson.
-C++ was widely adopted and implemented as a systems language through most of its existence, it has been used to build many pieces of very important software (such types of software include, but are not limited to: operating systems, runtime systems, programming language interpreters, parsers, lexers, compilers, etc...).
+Although C++ is one of the most widespread programming languages, many prominent software engineers criticize C++ (the language and its compilers) arguing that it is overly complex and fundamentally flawed.
+Among the critics have been: Rob Pike, Joshua Bloch, Linus Torvalds, Donald Knuth, Richard Stallman, and Ken Thompson.
+C++ has been widely adopted and implemented as a systems language through most of its existence.
+It has been used to build many pieces of important software such as operating systems, runtime systems, programming language interpreters, parsers, lexers, compilers, etc.